 To help you develop Client Personas for your firm we have included a Checklist below to help guide you.

 3. Statement of Intent

-Now that you know what it is you want to achieve; how you are going to align yourself with the market; and who your target client personas are; you need to pull this all together into a growth strategy for your law firm.
+Now that you know what you want to achieve; how you will align yourself with the market; and who your target clients are; you will need to pull this all together into a growth strategy for your law firm.

 Before jumping in and listing all the particular activities you are going to pursue, you should develop a Statement of Intent for each of your key objectives.

-A Statement of Intent is simple a paragraph (or at most, half a page) articulating what you are going to do to achieve the objective.
+A Statement of Intent is simply a high-level paragraph (or at most, half a page) articulating what you are going to do to achieve the objective.

 Take each objective, your market positioning and each persona, and craft a statement to outline what it is you are going to do to achieve your objectives.

 This may seem a bit odd, as you will want to run straight into your action plans, however by doing this you will be able to articulate the five or six BIG marketing & business development strategies for your law firm which can then be developed out into further detail in the next section.

 This is where the rubber hits the road for your law firm growth strategy, as this is the section where you need to consider all of the different activities you will focus on in order to deliver your strategy and achieve your objectives.

 To be honest, we aren’t big fans of the 4P’s, 6Ps, 7P’s or whatever people like to use these days to define marketing, however, used in the right way and in the right context we feel they still have a use.